 The installer requires an Internet connection to download its prerequisites.
 If the computer is on a virtual network which does not provide Internet connectivity, add an additional network interface to the computer that provides a connection to the Internet.
 This can be disabled after installation is completed.

-Follow these steps to install SharePoint Foundation 2013 SP1.
+Follow these steps to install SharePoint 2016.
 After you finish installation, the server will restart.

 Change to the directory where SharePoint was unpacked.

 Type the following command.

 After SharePoint prerequisites are installed, install SharePoint 2016 by typing the following command:

 After the install completes, run the wizard.

 Run the wizard to configure SharePoint

 Follow the steps lined out in the SharePoint Products Configuration Wizard to configure SharePoint to work with MIM.

 On the Connect to a server farm tab, change to create a new server farm.